My Top 15 Best Essential Oils That Help and Heal.

 These concerns are validated by the fact that EOs are highly concentrated and potent plant extracts.

 You have to be cautious and read label directions for each oil before use.

 Dr. Scott Johnson empowers individuals on the safety profiles for over 200 integrative remedies with this.

 Essential oils are also highly flammable substances therefore they should be kept away from direct contact with some elements.

 By all means keep EOs away from elements like flames, gas cookers, candles, fire, matches, and cigarettes.

-It is advised not to put essential oils directly into eyes, ears, nose, or other sensitive areas of the skin.
+It is advised not to apply essential oils directly into the eyes, ears, nose, or other sensitive areas of the skin.

 Also, keep all essential oils out of sight and reach of small children and pets.

 Are you taking any supplements, vitamins or medications?

 EOs should NOT be taken by mouth because it can interact with other medications or supplements with potential damage to the kidneys and liver.